 Note: Not all printers support the Print and Hold feature.
-To check, see the printer documentation.
+See the printer documentation to determine if the printer supports this feature.

 Creating custom banner pages

 You can write a program that generates customized banner pages from your print queues.
 Creating customer banner pages does not automate any printer administration, but it can make it easier to find your print jobs at the printer.